YulichkaR/software-engineering-pmi32/README.md

 We commit to implementing all necessary security measures and authentication to protect our customers and their data.

 This README provides a general overview of the "Faculty of Applied Mathematics and Computer Science Online Store" project.
 For additional information and details regarding functionality, technical requirements, and usage instructions, please refer to the relevant  documentation and reference materials.

+Developers:
+Valerii Biloskurskyi PMI-32
+Nazarii Seniuk PMI-32
+Sofiia Yevush PMI-32
+Makarukha Solomiia PMI-32
+Yulia Romanyk PMI-32